jmorgadov/trajectory-classification/resume.md

 | Bidirectional LSTM (32 units) |
 | Dense (15 units, relu activation) |
 | Dense (5 or 3 units, softmax activation) |

+We notice that the classes: car, bus and train where the most confusing ones to classify for the algorithm, so we leaved only the class car of the aforementioned.
+(Thta's why the final Dense layer has 5 of 3 units).

 ### Results